philsturgeon/tech-talks/content/a-no-nonsense-graphql-grpc-rest-comparison/source.md

 ## Mismarketing and Hype

-People are excited about GraphQL and misrepresent it
+People get excited about GraphQL/gRPC and misrepresent the facts

 ---

 ## Mismarketing and Hype

-People used to be excited about REST and misrepresent it
+People used to be excited about REST and misrepresented the facts

 ---